A Cost-Efficient And Solution-Based Method For Handling Your Divorce

 The divorce process is not easy.
 When you are faced with ending your marriage, you will experience emotional stress and financial difficulties that you have never experienced before.
 Sometimes traditional divorce litigation can exacerbate and prolong conflicts with the use of adversarial methods.
-When applicable, many couples now choose to use alternative means of resolving their differences legally.
-Divorce mediation and the methods of collaborative law allow the parties to go through the divorce process in a less stressful, more efficient and less expensive environment.
+Today, many couples choose to use alternative means to legally resolve their differences.
+Divorce mediation and collaborative law methods allow the parties to go through the divorce process in a less stressful, more efficient and cost-effective manner.
 The divorce mediation process minimizes the financial and emotional impact of a divorce.

 As part of our comprehensive law practice, we offer legal services to divorcing Pennsylvania spouses who are able to work cooperatively in creating legal agreements that best serve them and their children.
-Greensburg divorce mediation lawyer Doug Farrell, an experienced family attorney trained in mediation and collaborative law, can help you work through difficult issues to achieve a cost-efficient solution-based agreement to your divorce.
+Greensburg divorce mediation lawyer Doug Farrell, an experienced family attorney trained in mediation and collaborative law, can help you work through difficult issues to achieve a cost-effective and solution-based mediated agreement to your divorce.

 Mediation is a process that allows disputing parties to reach their own crafted agreement with the help of a neutral and unbiased mediator.
 Divorce mediation enables divorcing spouses to make their own decisions about all the issues in their divorce such as:

 - How much and how long child or spousal support and/or alimony, if any, will be paid